Dr Katie Natanel

 Following this project my research has shifted focus to decolonisation, in particular feminist decolonial politics in comparative and transnational perspectives.

-My research interests include political participation and mobilisation; feminist and gender theory; conflict and political violence; political emotions; decolonisation and anti-colonial movements; feminist research methods; and gender and sexuality in the Middle East.
+My research interests include political participation and mobilisation; feminist and gender theory; conflict and political violence; political emotions and sensation; decolonisation and anti-colonial movements; feminist research methods; and gender and sexuality in the Middle East.

 I am also interested in critical and creative pedagogies, particularly those that foster political engagement within Higher Education classrooms.
 In 2018-19 I was awarded an Education Incubator fellowship for a research project with Dr. Kerry Chappell (GSE), which explores the intra-action between digital technology, creative pedagogies and project-based learning.